Optometry Telehealth Connects Providers With Patients During COVID-19

 - Medicare Telemedicine Health Care Provider Fact Sheet (CMS): March 17, 2020 fact sheet includes information on the expansion of the new telehealth 1135 waiver, and a summary of Medicare telemedicine services (includes HCPCS and CPT® codes).

 - COVID-19 Resource Center (American Telemedicine Association): Resources, policy updates, tools and platforms, and recorded webinars.

 Technology is always a huge investment, and you need to know that your investment is worth it.
 Rapid response time and long-term solutions are the foundations of the First Insight service model.
-Whether it’s EHR and practice management solutions, cloud-based image management, or full-service optometric billing and RCM solutions, we help you resolve issues so you can focus all of your energy on treating patients.
+Whether it’s optometry EHR and practice management solutions, ophthalmic cloud-based image management, or full-service optometric billing and RCM solutions, we help you resolve issues so you can focus all of your energy on treating patients.